VeerMuchandi/istio-on-openshift/InstallingIstioOnOpenShift.md

 Installing Istio on OpenShift involves creating a custom resource definition file, then installing mesh an using operator to create and manage the custom resource.

-> **Note**  As of the Tech Preview, there is a cyclic dependency between the CRD and Operator, wherein CRD depends on the Operator to create a custom resource definition for `installations.istio.openshift.com` and Operator depends on `istio-installation` CRD.
-The following the steps have been tried successfully in spite of such dependencies.

 ### Create the CRD file